 There are 11 matrix programmable LEDs on front of the LHMI.
 The LEDs can be configured with PCM600 and the operation mode can be selected with the LHMI, WHMI or PCM600.
+For more details on programmability of the LEDs, see the technical manual.

-There are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons Inherence are two additional LEDs which are embedded into the control buttons Inherence are two additional LEDs which are embedded into the control buttons Inherence are two additional LEDs which are embedded into the control buttons Inherence are two additional LEDs which are embedded into the control buttons Inherence are two additional LEDs which are embedded into the control buttons Inherence are two additional LEDs which are two additi
+There are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons and Inherence are two additional LEDs which are embedded into the control buttons are two additional LEDs which are embedded into the control buttons are two additional LEDs which are embedded into the control buttons are two additional LEDs which are two additional LEDs